jadupl2/jadupl2.github.io/_posts/2021-03-14-sadm-update.md

 | sadmin/pkg            | Packages we may need  | Yes                       |
 | sadmin/setup          | Installation scripts  | Yes                       |
 | sadmin/www            | Web Interface Directories    | Yes                       |

-## Advantage & Disadvantage of each method

-**Method 1**
-- To use this method you must have install SADMIN with [method 1 (git clone)](/_pages/install/#git-install).
-- You always have the latest version (Updated frequently).
-- Bug fixes and new features are available sooner.
-- File deletion or rename in $SADMIN are apply to your system instantly.

-**Method 2**
-- You get the latest stable release (Updated less frequently)
-- Can be used to install previous release.
-- File deletion or rename in $SADMIN are done via the housekeeping scripts.
-- Easiest method to update.